 • History Minor (p.
-88)
+90)

-The Online History degree programs are identical to the on-campus programs.
-Online programs allow students to participate actively in dynamic, diverse, and interactive online learning communities and to complete their degrees in their own time and at their own pace via the Internet.
+The online History degree program is identical to the on-campus program.
+The online program allows students to participate actively in dynamic, diverse, and interactive online learning communities and to complete their degrees in their own time and at their own pace via the Internet.
 The online format enables them to complete course work using the latest networked information technologies for increased access to educational resources, advisers, and materials.

 - History (p.
-86) - World History Concentration (p.
-87)
+87) - · World History Concentration